Introduction

 The result will be: 9

-Here we have created two different objects, the player and the enemy objects and although they are different, each one can have access to the private field _health of the other.
+objects and although they are different, each one can have access to the private field _health

-The reason is because they are of the same type.
+The reason is that they are of the same type.
 Encapsulation is about hiding implementation details between our types, not our objects.
 If two objects are of the same type, each one can have access to the other’s internals.

 This makes sense.
 Encapsulation helps programmers not to make mistakes and easily change their implementations without affecting other parts of the code.
 Objects are instances of types and are created and managed by the machine at runtime.
 There is no need for encapsulation between objects of the same type, because the machine doesn’t make mistakes.
 Humans do.